How To Take Secure Payments Over the Phone Safely Without PCI Compliance Risk

 Flow Technology for PCI Compliant Agent-Assisted Payments

-PDCflow’s Flow Technology is a delivery system that lets agents send a text message or email to customers while they are still on the phone with an agent.
+PDCflow email and SMS payment requests let agents send a secure payment link to customers while they are still on the phone with an agent.

-Because Flow Technology prevents agents from having to key in payment numbers, customers can enjoy a personal touch without worrying about fraud or mishandled data.
+• Flow requests prevent agents from having to key in payment numbers.
+Customers can enjoy a personal touch without worrying about fraud or mishandled data.

-For more information on how to take secure agent-assisted payments, even with remote workers, request a demo with a PDCflow payment expert today.
+For more information on how to take secure agent-assisted payments, even with remote workers, book a demo with a PDCflow payment expert today.

 Want to know more about PDCflow Software?